gamzefidan/fatura-olusturma-uygulamasi/README.md

-# FATURA OLUŞTURMA UYGULAMASI
+# INVOICE GENERATION APPLICATION

-- Bu proje, kullanıcıların kolayca fatura oluşturmasını, fatura bilgilerini düzenlemesini, ve PDF olarak dışa aktarmasını sağlayan bir web uygulamasıdır.
+- This project is a web application that allows users to easily create invoices, edit invoice details, and export them as PDF files.

-- Kullanıcılar oluşturdukları faturaları localStorage üzerinden saklayabilir ve daha sonra tekrar görüntüleyebilir.
+- Users can store the created invoices in localStorage and view them later.

-- Proje, modern ve sade bir arayüzle tasarlanmıştır ve Figma tasarımı temel alınarak CSS ile kodlanmıştır.
+- The project features a clean and modern interface designed based on a Figma prototype and styled with CSS.

-# ÖNE ÇIKAN ÖZELLİKLER:
+# HIGHLIGHTED FEATURES

-- Fatura bilgilerini (firma adı, ürün, miktar, fiyat, KDV vb.) girme
+- Enter invoice details (company name, product, quantity, price, VAT, etc.)

-- Otomatik toplam ve KDV hesaplama
+- Automatic calculation of totals and VAT

-- Faturaları PDF olarak indirme
+- ownload invoices as PDF

-- Fatura geçmişini localStorage’da saklama
+- Save invoice history in localStorage

-- Modern ve responsive tasarım
+- Modern and responsive design

-# KULLANILAN TEKNOLOJİLER
+# TECHNOLOGIES USED

 - React.js